brandonchaffee/arbitria/docs/mod-appendix.rst

 Contract            ``GenericModifcation.sol``

-Description         | Initializes modification with the speific function signature and relative payload that
+Description         | Initializes modification with the specific function signature and relative payload that
                     | will be executed should the modification receive the necessary approval.